 If your business is struggling with supply chain automation due to budget constraints or lack of resources, partnering with a logistics platform like ShipBob is a great solution.

-ShipBob in particular utilizes automation strategically throughout the supply chain to optimize cost- and time-savings in each stage.
+ShipBob in particular utilises automation strategically throughout the supply chain to optimise cost- and time-savings in each stage.

 ShipBob’s software integrates directly with your ecommerce platform, so that as soon as an order is placed on your store, ShipBob automatically processes that order.

-Depending on which ShipBob fulfillment centers you’ve chosen to activate, ShipBob will forward each order to the fulfillment center closest to that order’s destination.
+Depending on which ShipBob fulfilment centres you’ve chosen to activate, ShipBob will forward each order to the fulfilment centre closest to that order’s destination.

-Every fulfillment center is equipped with automatic pick list generation and Cubiscan technology to streamline the picking and packing process, and uses ShiPBob’s proprietary warehouse management system to keep things running smoothly.
+Every fulfilment centre is equipped with automatic pick list generation and Cubiscan technology to streamline the picking and packing process, and uses ShiPBob’s proprietary warehouse management system to keep things running smoothly.

-By outsourcing warehousing, fulfillment, shipping, and logistics to ShipBob, your business can access supply chain automations to optimize your supply chain performance, as well as a partner to help you along the way.
+By outsourcing warehousing, fulfilment, shipping, and logistics to ShipBob, your business can access supply chain automations to optimise your supply chain performance, as well as a partner to help you along the way.